Codesai/website/_i18n/es/_posts/2022-10-08-split-or-condition.md

 ---

 layout: post
-title: "Refactoring: Split or condition in if"
+title: "Split or condition in if refactoring"
 date: 2022-10-08 06:00:00.000000000 +01:00
 type: post
 published: true